 Street Angels 馬路天使 (1937)

 Zhou Xuan sings two hit songs in this social drama by experimental filmmaker Yuan Muzhi, costarring heartthrob Zhao Dan.

 Song at Midnight 夜半歌聲 (1937)

 Phantom of the Opera and Nosferatu meet underground revolutionary history in China's first horror-musical.

 A contemporary social drama about “the woman question.”
 What are women’s lives like in China today?
 And what should they be?

 Yuan Muzhi's experimental directorial debut shows a country family's farcical attempts to make it big in Shanghai.

 In this genre-bending romp, a band of road workers, aided by two women, build a great road to help China fight off invaders.

 Woman Warrior of the Wild River 6 荒江女俠 第六集 (1930)

-A woman warrior saves a child carried away by a bird and battles bandits in, in this wuxia adventure film
+A woman warrior saves a child carried away by a bird and battles bandits in this wuxia adventure film